-717 position, was passed at a speed of 40 m.p.h. and an automatic brake application was received at the second pair of inductors bringing the train to a stop at a point about 500 ft. before the signal was reached.
-The train was then backed to West Chicago and turned.
-It then backed to Wayne where it was crossed over and headed east on the eastbound track.
-While a gravel train was in the block the special train attempted to pass signal 910 at 45 m.p.h., but was stopped automatically.
 On the next test, signal 908 was disconnected and placed at stop purposely, thus causing signal 913 to assume the "caution" position.
 The train was again backed to Wayne and an effort was made, on again proceeding eastbound, to pass signal 910 in the caution position at maximum speed to see if the speed restriction would be enforced automatically.
 In this test, a brake application was received at the intermediate speed inductors and the train was stopped within 1,400 ft.

 With signal 908 at "stop" and 910 at "caution" an attempt was next made to operate the train at a low speed over the first two sets of speed control inductors and to pass the third set near signal 908 at a low speed so as to disregard the signal indication.
-However, the apparatus functioned as intended the train being stopped automatically within 600 ft. when

-Receiving Element on Tender Truck Standing Over a Track Inductor traveling at 23 m.p.h. although working steam until actually stopped.
-In repetition of this test at 25 m.p.h. the train was stopped at the signal.
-All of the foregoing tests were made with a brake pipe pressure of 70 lb. instead of 90 lb. which accounted for the engine and part of one car overrunning the signal in one test.
+However, the apparatus functioned as intended, the train being stopped automatically within 600 ft. when traveling at 23 m.p.h. although working steam until actually stopped.
+In repetition of this test at 25 m.p.h the train was stopped at the signal.
+All of the foregoing tests were made with a brake pipe pressure of 70 lbs. instead of 90 lbs., which accounted for the engine and part of one car overrunning the signal in one test.

 The system was not installed with the idea of stopping light trains with low brake pipe pressure and with throttle open short of the signal in case of an automatic application of the brakes.
-Should a railroad require an installation to give protection under such conditions it is provided by installing the control points further in the rear of the signal with which they are associated.
+Should a railroad require an installation to give protection under such conditions it is provided by installing the control points further in the rear.

 Tests were made next to determine the minimum speed at which an effective impulse could be received by the equipment from a track inductor.
 The low-speed pair of track inductors used for this test were 34 ft. apart, and the following results were obtained from timing the passing of the engine over the inductor with a stop watch.

+Making Low Speed Tests Over Pair of Track Inductors

 It will be noted in the table below that no impulse was received at a speed of approximately 2.4 miles an hour.
 The engine used in this test, however, was one of the first ones equipped in which the receiver was placed between the journal box and springs.
-Later engines are now being equipped having the receiver overhung and outside of the journal box which, it is claimed, results in more powerful impulse, and had the receiver been mounted in this way an impulse would have been received at speeds lower than those shown in the table blow.
-Speed M. P. H.
+Later engines are now being equipped having the receiver overhung and outside of the journal box which, it is claimed, results in more powerful impulse, and had the receiver been mounted in this way an impulse would have been received at speeds lower than those shown in the table.

+Relays and Timing Element Are Housed in a Cast-Iron Box on the Tender

-1. 2.41 No impulse received from either inductors 2.
-2.79 Impulse received from first inductor only - 2.88 Impulse received from first inductor only 3. - 4.
-3.22 Impulse received from first inductor only Impulse received from both inductors - 3.86 - 6.
-4.28 Impulse received from both inductors On the final test with signal 908 at stop and 910 at caution and the train running past signal 910 at 57 m.p.h., the automatic brake application was received at the high speed inductors which stopped the train just short of signal 908.
-Steam was worked until the train was stopped.
-Asked To Prevent Waste of Refrigerator Cars WASHINGTON, D. C.
+2.41 No impulse received from either inductors 2.79 Impulse received from first inductor only 2.88 Impulse received from first inductor only 3.22 Impulse received from first inductor only 3.86 Impulse received from both inductors 4.28 Impulse received from both inductors Impulse received from both inductors

+On the final test with signal 908 at stop and 910 at caution and the train running past signal 910 at 57 m.p.h., the brake application was received at the high speed inductors, stopping the train just short of signal 908.